renoust/talipot/doc/python/pythonplugins.rst

   # The line below does the magic to register the plugin to the plugin database
   # and updates the GUI to make it accessible through the menus.
-  tulipplugins.registerPluginOfGroup("ImportModuleExample", "Import Module Demo", "author", "27/07/2011", "info", "1.0", "Python")
+  talipotplugins.registerPluginOfGroup("ImportModuleExample", "Import Module Demo", "author", "27/07/2011", "info", "1.0", "Python")